Colorful, eclectic Boy Bedroom

 When we moved into this home two years ago, one of the first rooms I decorated was my son’s.
 It’s where inspiration struck first, and I had so much fun creating custom framed engineer prints, pallet art, and industrial pendant lighting.
 I loved everything about it, and declared his room, “done.”

 However, he has since graduated to a bigger bed…which required new bedding…and while I was at it, I decided his room was missing color, and elements that better reflect his personality.
+Since he’s a little bigger now, he deserves to have a new big boy room to go with it!

 Part II: SHIPLAP, BARN WOOD and beams…OH MY!